 The purpose of this area of the Plan is to encourage parishioners, including those who are frail or lonely, to meet socially.

 - A fish and chip lunch will be organised for older parishioners in February.

-- The Parish Bazaar will be held on the last Saturday in November.
+- The Parish Bazaar will be held on 24th November.

 - A series of other social events is being planned.